schollii/terraform-aws-multi-stack-backends/README.md

 ### 0.6.x to 1.0

-- The module no longer assumes that IAM policies for the tfstate access are needed.
+- The module no longer assumes that IAM policies for the tfstate access are required.
 These policies are not needed by the module, they are merely a convenience (making it easy for you to control access to the tfstates stored in the backend bucket).
 To generate the policies as in 0.6, set one or both `create_tfstate_access_polic*` variables to true, depending on your needs.
 - The module no longer assumes a default set of tags.
 Only `var.extra_tags` is used, and by default it is empty.
 The terraform plan will clearly say what the old values were, if you need some of them.
 - The module now requires a value for `backends_bucket_name`.
 This won't likely affect you because you almost certainly had to specify a name anyway, due to [AWS uniqueness constraints on S3 bucket names](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).